Robust Training under Label Noise by Over-parameterization: Robust Classification with Label Noise

 \subsection{Experiments}

-We experimentally demonstrate the effectiveness of our proposed SOP method on both synthetic (i.e., CIFAR-10 and CIFAR-100) and real-world (i.e., Clothing-1M, and WebVision) noisy-label datasets.
+We experimentally demonstrate the effectiveness of our proposed SOP method on datasets with both synthetic (i.e., CIFAR-10 and CIFAR-100) and realistic (i.e., CIFAR-N, Clothing-1M, and WebVision) label noise.
 In addition to the SOP described in~\Cref{alg:algorithm}, we also implement an improved version, termed SOP+, which incorporates two commonly used regularization techniques in the literature of label noise, namely the consistency regularization and the class-balance regularization.
 We explain SOP+ in more detail in Appendix~\ref{app:sop+}.

 \paragraph{Dataset descriptions.} We use datasets with synthetic label noise generated from CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}.
 Each dataset contains 50k training images and 10k test images, all with clean labels, where each image is of size $32 \times 32$.
 Following previous works~\cite{NEURIPS2018_a19744e2, liu2020early, xia2020robust}, we generate symmetric label noise by uniformly flipping labels for a percentage of the training set for all classes, as well as asymmetric label noise by flipping labels for particular pairs of classes.
-For datasets with realistic label noise, we use Clothing-1M~\cite{xiao2015learning} which is a large-scale dataset with images clawed from online shopping websites and labels generated based on surrounding texts.
+For datasets with realistic label noise, we test on CIFAR-10N/CIFAR-100N \cite{wei2021learning} which contains a re-annotation of CIFAR-10/CIFAR-100 with human workers.
+Specifically, each image in CIFAR-10N contains three submitted labels (i.e., \textbf{Random {1, 2, 3}}) which are further combined to have an \textbf{Aggregate} and a \textbf{Worst} label.
+Each image in CIFAR-100N contains a single submitted label for the fine classes.
+We also test on Clothing-1M~\cite{xiao2015learning} which is a large-scale dataset with images clawed from online shopping websites and labels generated based on surrounding texts.
 Clothing-1M contains 1 million training images, 15k validation images, and 10k test images with clean labels.
-We also test on the mini WebVision dataset~\cite{li2017webvision} which contains the top 50 classes from the Google image subset of WebVision (approximately 66 thousand images).
+Finally, we also test on the mini WebVision dataset~\cite{li2017webvision} which contains the top 50 classes from the Google image subset of WebVision (approximately 66 thousand images).
 Models trained on mini WebVision are evaluated on both WebVision and ImageNet ILSVRC12 validation set.
-Details on the label noise for these datasets is provided in~\cref{app:noise-definition}.
+Details on the label noise for these datasets is provided in~\Cref{app:noise-definition}.

 \paragraph{Network structures \& hyperparameters.} We implement our method with PyTorch v1.7.
 For each dataset, the choices of network architectures and hyperparameters for SOP are as follows.
 Additional details, as well as hyper-parameters for both SOP and SOP+, can be found in Appendix~\ref{app:experiment}.